 Think about the SKUs they are selling, they have issues as well:

 - Beauty products need to be kept in a refrigerated room, not just some warehouse.

 - They are valuable commodities so they need to be locked up too so they are not stolen by staff.

 - Whilst margins are good if you negotiate (normally 30-60%) you buy them cash upfront.

 - Alternative sourcing channels are limited.
 Sure you can ‘hunt’ but this is a pain and then your margins suck.
 If you cross-dock then you will find it difficult to get most suppliers to agree at the size you are.
 Also dealing with the brands, you might get samples from them but they have authorised distributors you need to buy from (not direct from the brand in most cases) and they might not want to work with you.
 The brand can go to your site and see you are selling their product and say, hey, where you get that from!

 So now, what looked like a great business model is now going to be a tough conversation with your investors.

-Don’t get me wrong, I am sure there is potential to make it work, and I sincerely wish the guys the best of luck and will congratulate on the success when it happens, I am just glad that i didn’t pull the trigger a few years back and do it myself.
+Don’t get me wrong, I am sure there is potential to make the birchbox business model work, and I sincerely wish the guys the best of luck and will congratulate on the success when it happens, I am just glad that I didn’t pull the trigger a few years back and do it myself.